ds4dm/ZERO/docs/support_files/LCP.rst

         0 \le x_5 \perp x_2 - x_3 + 5 \ge 0

 Here indeed :math:`x_2` is the leader vars component with no complementarity equation.
-This problem can be entered into the :py:class:`Game::LCP` class as follows.
+This problem can be entered into the :cpp:class:`MathOpt::LCP` class as follows.

 .. code-block:: c